kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-1/index.md

 </root>
 ```

 Now, a mobile device running the YouTube app would send a `POST` to `http://192.168.0.8:8080/DialMultiscreen/YouTube` with some parameters in the request body.
 The data from the body would then be concatenated with `https://www.youtube.com/tv?` and opened in a (very old) Chromium-like browser.
-Running an (unsuccessful) TLS attack on the `www.youtube.com` DNS name would make it unable to load the website, showing a familiar error screen:
+Running an (unsuccessful) TLS MITM attack on the `www.youtube.com` DNS name would make it unable to load the website, showing a familiar error screen:

 ![DNS error screen which looks like Chromium](chromium.jpg)

-Since the process is most likely spawned using something like `chromium --url="https://.../tv?additionalDataUrl=..."` I've tried several basic shell escaping characters, like `\` or `"`, to no avail - the server seems to be escaping that properly and passing everything to Chromium (even non-ASCII bytes).
+Since the process was most likely spawned using something like `chromium --url="https://.../tv?additionalDataUrl=..."` I've tried several basic shell escaping characters, like `\` or `"`, to no avail - the server seems to be escaping that properly and passing everything to Chromium (even non-ASCII bytes).
 It would allow a maximum of 4096 characters in the `POST` request body, anything else would result in `413 Too Large`.

 When the URL was too long, a horizontal scrollbar showed up (like on the photo above).
 The page could then be scrolled using the IR remote or a USB-connected keyboard.
 No modifier/function keys would perform any action, and a USB mouse wouldn't work at all.

-Later, we found that the `BH` server (presumably `BlackHole`) is used on many other ADB-made STBs (incl. cable/satellite boxes).
+Later, we found that the `BH` server (presumably `BlackHole`) is used on many **other ADB-made STBs** (incl. cable/satellite boxes).
 We found the [`CallStranger`](https://tehtris.com/en/blog/upnp-callstranger-vulnerability/) UPnP vulnerability, but I couldn't get it to work (maybe it was a mistake on my end).

-I am no pentesting expert, and it seemed like I ran out of options for attacking the box as it was.
+I am no pentesting expert, and it seemed like I ran out of options for attacking the box in the current state.

-Here be dragons.
+*Here be dragons.*

 ## June 2023 - Breaking in from the inside

 BGA soldering is easy... right..?
 The flash chip definitely isn't extremely small.
 I could easily remove the NAND from the board and solder some wires to it, of course.
 Then, just connect it to a NAND programmer (don't you know how cheap these are?), dump the firmware and we're done!

-No. Not at all.
+Nope.
+Not at all.

-First, it's worth noting that I had pretty much nothing to lose - the box couldn't even be used to watch TV anymore.
+First, it's worth noting that I had pretty much nothing to lose at that point - the box couldn't even be used to watch TV anymore.

-Second, I thought, that after I desolder it and dump the firmware, maybe I wouldn't have to solder it back, since the STB has a microSD card slot.
+Second, I thought, that after I desolder it and dump the firmware, maybe I wouldn't have to solder it back, since the STB had a microSD card slot.
 Possibly that can be used to store and boot the firmware? *(as it later turned out, I was totally wrong)*.

+As you might be aware, BGA NAND sockets and programmers are comically expensive - hundreds, even thousands of dollars (that works in most other currencies, too).
+That meant the only option was to make a DIY programmer.

 I knew that I would have to solder wires to the tiny chip, the [`MX30LF4G18AC`](https://www.mxic.com.tw/Lists/Datasheet/Attachments/8462/MX30LF4G18AC,%203V,%204Gb,%20v1.4.pdf) - around 15 of them (2 for power, 8 for data, RE, WE, ALE, CLE, R/B, CE...).
 The BGA balls have a 0.8 mm pitch, so this would be truly challenging.